LEGION

 Graceful Degradation

-GitHub integration, memory, brownfield analysis, marketing workflows, design workflows, panels, critique — all opt-in.
+GitHub integration, memory, codebase mapping, marketing workflows, design workflows, panels, critique — all opt-in.
 The core loop works without any of them.

 No custom CLI.
 No MCP server.
 No shell hooks.
-Zero runtime dependencies — npm is install-time only.
+One lazy-loaded installer dependency for safe YAML merges.
 Skills, commands, agents.
 Install with npx and go.

 Plan Contracts